Parkwalk Advisors

 Series A in 2020

-Sorex Sensors Limited specializes in the design and manufacture of film bulk acoustic resonator (FBAR) technology-based micro-electro-mechanical system (MEMS) mass sensors for various industrial and consumer applications.
-Founded in 2017 and headquartered in the United Kingdom, the company fabricates its devices on silicon wafers, utilizing a thin film of piezoelectric material that resonates to detect mass changes accurately.
-These sensors are capable of measuring mass down to the femtogram range and can simultaneously monitor temperature with a resolution of 0.2 °C. Their small size and low power consumption make them suitable for diverse applications, including thin film metrology, particulate monitoring, and gas detection.
-Additionally, the surface of the sensors can be functionalized to selectively detect specific targets, enhancing their versatility in detecting harmful compounds in various environments, such as homes and workplaces.
+Sorex Sensors Limited specializes in the design and manufacturing of film bulk acoustic resonator (FBAR) technology-based micro-electro-mechanical system (MEMS) mass sensors for various industrial and consumer applications.
+Established in 2017 and headquartered in the United Kingdom, the company fabricates its devices on silicon wafers, utilizing a thin film of piezoelectric material.
+This innovative technology enables the sensors to measure mass by detecting changes in resonant frequency when mass is applied to the surface.
+Sorex's products are characterized by their ability to measure mass down to the femtogram range, simultaneous mass and temperature measurements with high sensitivity, and low power consumption.
+The sensors are particularly effective for thin film metrology, particulate monitoring, and gas detection, making them suitable for applications that require precise detection of small masses in compact form factors.
+Additionally, the functionalization of the sensor surfaces allows for selective detection of specific targets, enhancing their utility in various environments.

 Ilika